nikkhil160/nikhil/clsn0wc32000308ktg3ehck67.md

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
-<div data-node-type="callout-text">You can download the blank checklist by using <a target="_blank" rel="noopener noreferrer nofollow" href="https://drive.google.com/file/d/1Huk5g7FHOtGm1sra8YLSaxGqLUWEAEQH/view?usp=sharing" style="pointer-events: none">this link</a></div>
+<div data-node-type="callout-text">You can download this blank <a target="_blank" rel="noopener noreferrer nofollow" href="https://drive.google.com/file/d/1Huk5g7FHOtGm1sra8YLSaxGqLUWEAEQH/view?usp=sharing" style="pointer-events: none">Shopify Marketing Checklist</a></div>
 </div>

 ---

 # First Things First

-These are the minimum requirements that you need to have in your checklist.
-I recommend you to follow these and have everything setup.
+These are the minimum tools that you need to have in your Shopify Marketing Checklist to start off and reach and target correctly on Meta, Google and TikTok and Klaviyo for Email Marketing.
+I recommend you to follow this 'First Things First checklist' and have everything setup on your store.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1707979639551/32d2c88a-dcac-4208-bb85-151654544bdb.png align="center")

-## Facebook Checklist
+## Facebook/Meta Checklist

 * ### Facebook & Instagram Accounts

-Firstly, have a Facebook and Instagram Account for your business, make sure you use a good username.
-If your store name is DessusClothing and the username is not available, you can use TheDessusClothing or similar tool but avoid using Dessus0101 or DessusClothing.X2SS and jumbled words that are hard to remember.
+Firstly, have a Facebook and Instagram Account for your Shopify Business, make sure you use a good username.
+If your store name is DessusClothing and the username is not available, then you can use TheDessusClothing or similar tool but you should avoid using Dessus0101 or DessusClothing.X2SS and jumbled words that are hard to remember and Facebook and Google doesn't seem to like them.

-You can use [NameCheckr](https://www.namecheckr.com/) to check the availability of the social media usernames.
+You can use [NameCheckr](https://www.namecheckr.com/) to check the availability of the social media usernames on social media platforms like Facebook, Twitter, Reddit as well as the domain name which you can register.

 ![Screenshot of a website called Namecheckr which checks social media names](https://cdn.hashnode.com/res/hashnode/image/upload/v1707980762855/11244c7e-1412-4fcc-b0aa-3d9d0f2c2009.png align="center")